Internet-Draft SCITT Architecture December 2024

 To register a Signed Statement, the Transparency Service performs the following steps:

-1. Client authentication: A Client authenticates with the Transparency Service, to Register Signed Statements on behalf of one or more issuers.
-Authentication and authorization is implementation-specific, and out of scope of the SCITT Architecture.
+1. Client authentication: A Client authenticates with the Transparency Service before registering Signed Statements on behalf of one or more Issuers.
+Authentication and authorization are implementation-specific and out of scope of the SCITT architecture.

-5. Apply Registration Policy: The Transparency Service MUST check the attributes required by a policy are present in the protected headers.
+3. Apply Registration Policy: The Transparency Service MUST check the attributes required by a Registration Policy are present in the protected headers.
 Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.

-6. Register the Signed Statement to the append-only log.
+4. Register the Signed Statement to the Append-only Log.

-7. Return the Receipt, which MAY be asynchronous from registration.
-The Transparency Service MUST be able to provide a receipt for all registered Statements.
-A receipt for a Signed Statement MAY be provided asynchronously.
-Details about generating Receipts are described in Section 4.4.
+5. Return the Receipt, which MAY be asynchronous from Registration.
+The Transparency Service MUST be able to provide a Receipt for all registered Signed Statements.
+Details about generating Receipts are described in Section 7.

-The last two steps may be shared between a batch of Signed Statements recorded in the Append-only Log.
+The last two steps may be shared between a batch of Signed Statements registered in the Append-only Log.

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt.